nextgis/qgis_connect_points/README.md

 # qgis.connect_points
-QGIS plugin to connect two point layers with lines using common ID
+QGIS plugin to connect two point layers with lines using common ID.

+Workflow:
+1. Choose layer FROM
+2. Chooser layer TO
+3. Choose ID field in layer FROM (for attributing resulting lines)
+4. Choose ID field in layer FROM with IDs representing layer TO features
+5. Choose ID field in layer TO.
+6. Run the tool.

 License
 -------------